boldbi/bold-bi-docs/docs/managing-resources/manage-pinboards/edit-layout.md

 # Edit Pinboard Layout

-This section explains how to edit Pinboard layout in the Bold BI application.
+This section explains how to edit the Pinboard layout in the Bold BI application.

-Pinboard is based on column layout.
+The Pinboard is based on a column layout.

 ### Steps to edit layout in Pinboard

 To change the layout of the Pinboard.

-1. Click the `Edit Layout` option from the Pinboard menu and change the layout of the Pinboard from the available layout options as follows,
+1. Click on the `Edit Layout` option in the Pinboard menu, and then select a new layout from the available options to change the layout of the Pinboard.

     ![Edit Layout](/static/assets/managing-resources/manage-pinboards/images/edit-layout.png#width=50%)